-Scope note: This property links an E67 Birth event to an E21 Person as a participant in the role of birthinto life (was born).
+Scope note: This property links an E67 Birth event to an E21 Person as a participant in the role of birth-giving

+Note that biological fathers are not necessarily participants in the Birth (see P97 from father (was father for)).
+The Person being born is linked to the Birth with the property P98 brought into life (was born).
 This is not intended for use with general natural history material, only people.
 There is no explicit method for modelling conception and gestation except by using extensions.
-This is a sub-property of P11 had participant (participated in).
+This is a subproperty of P11 had participant (participated in).